 The second misconception is regularly promoted by Bayley himself, that these records were the start of Maiden getting more progressive.
 This is an utterly absurd statement, although readily repeated by the press over the past few years, about a band that made Seventh Son Of A Seventh Son (1988), a band that before Bayley’s time had recorded Phantom Of The Opera, Hallowed Be Thy Name, Revelations, To Tame A Land, Powerslave, Rime Of The Ancient Mariner, Alexander The Great and Infinite Dreams, to name a few.

 The X Factor is not a progressive rock record just because it has an overabundance of long songs on it.
 And Virtual XI is neither progressive in its songwriting or good enough to warrant interest beyond the realm of the most hardcore Maiden fans.
 I venture the guess that if a new band had made Virtual XI, us Maiden fans would have deemed it a poorly written and produced record with some bad Maiden impressions on it.

 At this point in their history, Maiden had a simple choice: Stay the course and fade into oblivion, or do a major rethink and recalibration.
 Smallwood pushed them to choose the latter, and by the end of 1998 the Blaze era of Iron Maiden was over.

 In 2000 there would be a Brave New World.

-Some of you will no doubt disagree with the score I give this record, so I will state what my aim is: I put all of Iron Maiden’s records in an order relative to each other and nothing else.
-I’m simply making a long-winded list of how I rate the Maiden albums comparatively, and in order to differentiate them Virtual XI gets rated the worst ever Iron Maiden album.
+Some of you will no doubt disagree with the score I give this record, so I will explain what my aim is: I put all of Iron Maiden’s records in an order relative to each other and nothing else.
+I’m simply making a long-winded list of how I rate the Maiden albums comparatively.
+In order to differentiate them, Virtual XI gets rated the worst ever Iron Maiden album.